boltops-tools/lono/docs/_docs/tutorials/ec2/cfn-create.md

 lono cfn create ec2 --template ec2 --param --ec2-different
 ```

-Notice, that we needed to specific the `--template` and `--param` option in this case.
-We did not have to specifiy it before because lono uses a set of conventions.
+Notice, that we needed to specify the `--template` and `--param` option in this case.
+We did not have to specify it before because lono uses a set of conventions.
 If no param option is provided, then the convention is for the param file to default to the name of the template option.
-The conventions covered in detailed in [Conventions]({% link _docs/conventions.md %}) and makes for shorter commands when files are named consistently.
+The conventions are covered in detailed in [Conventions]({% link _docs/conventions.md %}) and makes for shorter commands when files are named consistently.

 Next, we'll make some edits to the template and learn how to update the stack.